 - Mid-back decompression

 - Lumbar decompression

 When you attend Blackwell Chiropractic for spinal decompression therapy, you will lay on a motorized table.
 The table has two halves and will stay horizontal at all times.
 One half will be stationary, while the other half will move back and forth.
 The half that holds the upper part of your body will be on the stationary portion.
 The half that holds the bottom half of your body will be on the moving portion.
 You won't need to get undressed.
 You'll just lay down and relax.

 Each spinal decompression session lasts 30-45 minutes.
 The average person attends 15-30 sessions over 4-6 weeks.
-After each session, Dr. Graham will advise you on the types of exercises you should perform to promote healing.
-He’ll also discuss any activities you should avoid.
-Following his guidance will help your discs heal and remain in place, so self-care is an essential part of your treatment schedule.
+After each session, Our doctors will advise you on the types of exercises you should perform to promote healing.
+They will also discuss any activities you should avoid.
+Following their guidance, this will help your discs heal and remain in place, so self-care is an essential part of your treatment schedule.